ZoniBoy00/Steam-Account-Checker/README.md

+You're absolutely right!
+The format shown in the README is outdated and incorrect.
+Let me correct that section with the proper format based on the JWT token format we've been working with:

 # Steam Account Validator & Ban Checker

 A Python tool that validates Steam accounts using session cookies and checks for VAC, Community, and Economy bans.
 It fetches core profile details and generates a professional HTML report with everything in one place.